simplyboo6/Vimtur/README.md

 - Various forms of searching (weighted keyword, tag selection, etc)
 - Metadata support for Artist/Album/Title/[People/Actors]
 - Auto-scraped metadata from files where possible
-- Internal image gallery for faster browsing
+- Internal image gallery for faster browsing (with video previews)
 - Thumbnail generation for all media
 - Auto-transcode videos for web-browser compatibility (both streaming and optional caching)
 - Import and export database to JSON format
 - Rating system
-- Configurable video caching and streaming levels, with auto and manual quality selection
+- Custom video player supporting quality selection and video previews
 - Media recommendations based upon your tags, actors and ratings.

 ## Quick-Start